 Highly regarded with his expertise in governance and strategic development, Denis works both locally and internationally with government, corporate and not for profit organisations.

-Denis was first appointed to the Board in 2010, and has remained as Chairman since.
+Denis was first appointed to the Board in 2010, appointed Chair where he has remained until stepping down in October 2021.

 Louise has extensive experience in marketing and advertising, specialising in customer engagement and brand strategies driven by customer insight.
 She loves to problem solve and brings unique and diverse thinking to the table.
 Louise was a competitive artistic gymnast and her daughter is now following in her footsteps.